oxygenium-network/oxygenium/.autodoc/docs/markdown/http/src/main/scala/org/alephium/http/EndpointSender.md

 The `startSelfOnce` and `stopSelfOnce` methods are used to start and stop the `EndpointSender` service.
 The `subServices` method returns an empty `ArraySeq`.

-Overall, the `EndpointSender` class provides a convenient way to send HTTP requests to endpoints defined in the Alephium project.
+Overall, the `EndpointSender` class provides a convenient way to send HTTP requests to endpoints defined in the Oxygenium project.
 It handles decoding failures and provides a simple interface for sending requests and receiving responses.
 ## Questions:
  1. What is the purpose of this code?